 Good traits may also be called good values or good morals.
 We call them "good" values or morals because they are traits societies generally agree help everyone to get along well in life.
 These "good" morals or values are generally accepted as being "right" choices, like being honest, respectful, responsibile, caring.
 There are also attributes society considers to be "wrong", like lying, deceiving, cheating, stealing, hurting other people on purpose, disrespecting.
 Someone with good character makes choices that are “right” and avoids doing things society considers to be “wrong”.

 How can you tell if someone has good character?
 Character is the pattern of thoughts, acts, and feelings someone shows over time.
 Someone with good character believes they should make good choices and shows over time that they almost always make choices that are honest, respectful, fair, caring, and responsible.
 Making a mistake doesn’t mean you don’t have good character.
 Everyone makes mistakes and learns from them.
 But, when someone of good character makes a mistake, they take responsibility for it.
 They also show perseverance, which means they will make good choices and they’ll do the right thing, even when it’s hard.

 Good character is often something a person builds over time.
 When you hear about "building good character" or a "character building moment", it means that you are facing a challenge and you need to look to your good values, make a good choice, and persevere (work through it even though it's hard).
 A moment when you have a difficulty to overcome can be a character building moment because it helps you prove to yourself that you can make a good choice that is in-line with your values.
 All the character building moments in your life help you grow into a person with good character.

-- You have a test tomorrow.
+You have a test tomorrow.
 You know it’s important to study and do your best in school.
-You really would rather watch a new TV show you’ve been waiting for, but if you do that you won’t have time to study.
+You really would rather watch a new TV show you’ve been waiting for, but if you watch it, you won’t have time to study.
 A person with good character acts responsibly and finishes their work.